-Pelosi says Trump administration derailed trip plans again, with leak and security warning
+Pelosi says Trump derailed trip plans again with leak; White House calls claim 'flat out lie'

 "It's going to be easier for them to get in," he said.

-Fox News’ Brooke Singman, Chad Pergram, John Roberts and The Associated Press contributed to this report.
+Fox News’ Peter Doocy, Chad Pergram, John Roberts and The Associated Press contributed to this report.